 “Given the severity of unrelieved pain that is often present in CRPS patients, we believe that even a low incidence of responders would be an important outcome.”

-As for those with long standing, therapy-resistant CRPS, this means that the search for an effective treatment continues.
+As for those with long standing, therapy-resistant CRPS, the search for an effective treatment continues.